-Can tourism and travelling be sustainable?
+Can tourism and traveling be sustainable?

-How travelling and tourism has evolved
+How traveling and tourism has evolved

 .
 Modern (mass) tourism